-The Region's Only Academic Health Sciences Center
+The Regions Only Academic Health Science Center

 Albany Medical Center is the only academic health sciences center in the 25 counties of eastern New York and western New England.
 It is guided by a strategic commitment to providing the region's 2.8 million residents with high-quality medical education, biomedical research, and patient care.
 It comprises Albany Medical College and the Albany Medical Center Hospital.
 Joined within a single complex, the two components combine resources to provide advanced services in an extensive range of specialty and subspecialty areas.

 The variety and complexity of cases seen at the Medical Center provide a rich learning environment for its academic community of medical and basic science students, residents, and fellows.
 In addition to housing a state-designated Level I regional trauma center, a state-designated Level III regional perinatal care center, and a state-designated regional AIDS treatment center and the Children's Hospital.
 A hospital-within-a-hospital, the Children's Hospital provides the only child cancer program in the region.